JasonAvina/email_automation_bot/README.md

 - If the file loads successfully:
     - Call add_parsed_return_dates() to parse fuzzy return dates
     - Call inspect_rows() to interactively view rows
+- Store the data in the Parser Class for grouping together functions
+- call

 ## Program Steps